OdinsPlasmaRifle/hexon-hugo-theme/README.md

 ### Strcuture

-The Hexon `content` directory must follow a pre-defined structure.
+Content in Hexon must follow a pre-defined structure.

 In short, the `content` directory should contain a list of nested sections and sub-sections with weighted pages: